zeno129/DYMOND/docsrc/source/example_learn.rst

 Code
 ----

-To learn the model parameters, you can run ``learn_parameters.py`` directly on the command line
+To learn the model parameters, you can run ``learn_parameters.py`` directly on the command line:

 .. code-block:: bash

     python learn_parameters.py 'path/to/dataset_directory'

-or from your own Python code
+or from your own Python code:

 .. code-block:: python
+  :linenos:

     from learn_parameters import get_dataset, learn_parameters